TreyRubino/languages-and-compilers/cool-treewalk-interpreter/README.md

 CPSC 425 -
 Dr. Schwesinger

+> “Programming languages are the mechanism for communicating with
+> and commanding the only tool (the computer) available that magnifies
+> your mind.” - Westley Weimer

 ## Project Structure
 - `checker/`: Implements static analysis and semantic checks.
 Includes class validation, inheritance graph checks, method/attribute type environments, and expression type checking.